10 Best Adventures of 1937

 May 15, 2017

-Eighty years ago, the following 10 adventures — plucked from my Best Thirties (1934–1943) Adventure list — were first serialized or published in book form.
+Eighty years ago, the following 10 adventures — selected from my Best Thirties (1934–1943) Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1937 adventures that you particularly admire.
 Enjoy!